Trump's positive COVID-19 test throws markets pre-election curveball

 (For graphic on FX and equity volatility: )

-Reporting by Saikat Chatterjee; Additional reporting by Dhara Ranasinghe, Lewis Krauskopf, Gertrude Chavez-Dreyfuss, April Joyner and Stephen Culp; Editing by Jonathan Oatis and John Stonestreet
+Reporting by Saikat Chatterjee and Lewis Krauskopf; Additional reporting by Dhara Ranasinghe, Gertrude Chavez-Dreyfuss, April Joyner and Stephen Culp; Editing by Jonathan Oatis and John Stonestreet

 Our Standards: The Thomson Reuters Trust Principles.